...

 From Tadano-Umi Station to Tadano-Umi Port, it is around a 3-minute walk.

-If you are coming from Hiroshima’s City Center, you can also take Geiyō Bus’s (芸陽バス) Kaguyahime-gō (かぐや姫号) from Hiroshima Bus Center (広島バスセンター) or Hiroshima Station (広島駅) and get off at Tadano-Umi Station (忠海駅).
+If you come from Hiroshima’s City Center, you can also take Geiyō Bus’s (芸陽バス) Kaguyahime-gō (かぐや姫号) from Hiroshima Bus Center (広島バスセンター) or Hiroshima Station (広島駅) and get off at Tadano-Umi Station (忠海駅).

 • HERE is the timetable for the bus service to Tadano-Umi Station.